expr-lang/expr/docs/Getting-Started.md

 ```

 You may use existing types.
 For example, an environment can be a struct.
 The
-struct fields can be renamed by adding struct tags such as `expr:"timestamp"` in
+struct fields can be renamed by adding struct tags such as `expr:"name"`.
-the example below:

 ```go
 package main